 Through one means or another, several VPN services have demonstrated their no-logs credentials.
 Let’s look at some zero log vpn examples:

 One way to show that your service doesn’t keep logs is to get your service audited.
 NordVPN takes this approach.
-In 2018 it proved its claims by bringing in PriceWaterhouseCoopers AG to audit its service.
+In 2018 it first proved its claims by bringing in PriceWaterhouseCoopers AG to audit its service.
 While the full results were not published, this post in the NordVPN blog shows that it passed the test.

 Private Internet Access